machinetranslate/machinetranslate.org/integration/trados.md

+---
+title: How to get machine translation in Trados
-# How to set up machine translation plugins in Trados Studio 2021™
+description: Setting up machine translation plugins in Trados
+---

+**Trados** is a translation management system with **machine translation plugins** for many machine translation providers.

+A Trados machine translation plugin requires an API key.

+The documentation and screen captures are based on Trados Studio 2021™.

 ## Amazon Translate (AWS)